-- 3 To qualify for the Graduate Diploma in Business, a student must achieve 120 points with at least 75 points at level 7 from the papers listed in the Bachelor of Business Table. - 4 A student may substitute a paper from another bachelor's degree with the approval of the programme leader.
+- 3 To qualify for the Graduate Diploma in Business, a student must achieve 120 points with at least 75 points at level 7 from the papers listed in the Graduate Diploma in Business Table. - 4 A student may substitute a paper from another bachelor's degree with the approval of the programme leader.